 Provided that you pay attention to your email marketing metrics, like open rates and deliverability, of course.

-In this article, I’d like to show you why using email marketing is a must if you’re running an ecommerce business.
-And if you need a refresher on the basics, we have an email marketing guide for that.
+In this article, I’d like to show you why sending email campaigns (and using email marketing software) is a must if you’re running an ecommerce business.

 - read about successful ecommerce email marketing campaigns